licitdev/directus-extension-disable-listing/README.md

 # Directus Extension - Disable Listing

 Disable listing of collections for public users.
-Listings for users with app access to the data studio and admins are always allowed.
+Listings for admins and users with app access to the Data Studio are always allowed.

 [![NPM version][npm-version-image]][npm-url] [![License][license-image]][license-url]